Opentrons/Protocols/protocols/1236-environmental-genomics-lab/README.md

     * Plate Filling

 ## Description
 This protocol allows the robot to distribute polymer and PCR reagents from a 12-row trough to a 384-well plate using a single channel pipette.
-The robot then transfer the primer stocks from four 96-well plates to the 384-well plate.
+The robot will then transfer the primer stocks from four 96-well plates to the 384-well plate.
 Volumes of the reagent and primer can be modified in the fields below.

 ### Robot
 * [OT 2](https://opentrons.com/ot-2)